matusvalo/python-easyldap/README.md

 # pyldap
-pyldap is python3 library implementing libldap functionality.
+python-easyldap is python3 library implementing libldap functionality.
 It is written in Python and uses ctypes library for connecting to libldap library.
 It has simple and easy to use interface, but when needed, low level interface can be used.

 ## project structure